talentdeficit/jsx/README.markdown

 [{<<"a list">>, [false, false, false]}]
 ```

-if more than one post decoder is declared a `badarg` error exception will result
+declaring more than one post-decoder will result in a `badarg` error exception

 raises a `badarg` error exception if input is not valid json